 Repeated impacts can potentially result in catastrophic consequences to a racking system.
 Once a rack component has been damaged, it may no longer carry its previously rated load capacity.
 While there are many types of rack damage, the frame doesn't need to be severely impacted to become a safety risk.
 Damages should be repaired in a timely manner, according to their severity.

 If an immediate repair is not an option and the damage represents a safety risk, the racking should be unloaded and marked with the appropriate signage to avoid further use until repairs are completed.
-A way to prevent these damages is to properly train employees and to use protective devices in critical areas of the warehouse.
+A way to prevent these damages is to train employees properly and use protective devices in critical warehouse areas.

 Multiple damages to upright